Research

 image from Oregonlive.com

-Tipping, as a deeply-held cultural practice in the U.S., has come under recent scrutiny due to labor activism surrounding tipped minimum wage laws and the disproportionate number of black and brown workers employed in these types of service workplaces.
+Tipping, as a deeply-held cultural practice in the U.S., has come under recent scrutiny due to labor activism surrounding tipped minimum wage laws and the disproportionate number of Black and Brown workers employed in these types of service workplaces.
 As his research on tipped workers — which builds on previous restaurant scholarship — is uncovering, tipping involves a blurry line between gift giving and market exchange that can reinforce a shadowy system of racial inequality in service workplaces.
 This is due to both limited access to higher-earning tipped jobs by members of disadvantaged groups, as well as the racialized, classed, and gendered assumptions that tipping customers bring with them into the service encounter.

 Over the course of this project, Dr. Wilson expects to conduct further field research with two other groups of tipped workers over the next two years, exploring variations in meanings and manipulations within a tip-based economy that now amounts to over $47 billion dollars annually in the U.S. restaurant industry alone.